This feature is part of a series on China-Russia relations. Click here to see other content in this series.

 Russia is not unique in being willing to accept or support China’s core interests.
 Many countries are willing to do so.
 A key factor that differentiates Russia is high-level political support from Beijing, which stems from the close personal relationship between Xi Jinping and Vladimir Putin.
 Their personal ties help to drive high-level strategic convergence and overcome any distrust or differences at lower levels.

 Xi has repeatedly heaped praise on Putin, calling him his “best friend and colleague” and his “bosom buddy.”
 This has been reflected in Xi’s diplomatic agenda.
-As of May 2022, Xi had met one-on-one with Putin 39 times—more than twice as many times as he has met with the leader of any other country.
-Xi has also traveled to Russia eight times since 2013, which is more than double the number of trips he made to his second most frequented country (the United States).
+As of March 2023, Xi has met one-on-one with Putin 41 times—more than twice as many times as he has met with the leader of any other country.
+Xi has also traveled to Russia nine times since 2013, which is more than double the number of trips he made to any other country.

 The personal ties between the two leaders have brought their countries closer across several key areas.
 Under Putin, Russia has supported virtually all of Xi Jinping’s most important priorities on the world stage.
 Russia has at least rhetorically supported the Belt and Road Initiative (BRI), Xi’s signature foreign policy aimed at expanding China’s global economic and political influence through heightened economic and physical connectivity.
 Russian and Chinese leaders have repeatedly voiced joint calls for linking up the BRI with its Russian counterpart, the Eurasian Economic Union; however, progress on synching the two initiatives has been lackluster.